-Sustainability and Grant Coordinator
+Sustainability and Grant Coordinator: NOT FUNDED

-- •On March 8, 2021, the Board adoopted the Renewable Engergy and Conservation Plan developed by Practical Energy Solutions and the Green Team. - •The plan recommends the addition of a fulltime Sustainability Coordinator needed to implement the many faucits of the renewable energy plan.
-The position has also been recommended / advocated for by the EAC and Green Team Committees. - •At the same time, the Township is in need of a resource who is dedicated to seeking, applying for, and obtaining grants to help fund the various capital and operating investments the Township has planned for years to come. - Renewable Energy and Conservation Plan
+- Rationale: On March 8, 2021, the Board adoopted the Renewable Engergy and Conservation Plan developed by Practical Energy Solutions and the Green Team. - Rationale: The plan recommends the addition of a fulltime Sustainability Coordinator needed to implement the many faucits of the renewable energy plan.
+The position has also been recommended / advocated for by the EAC and Green Team Committees. - •Rationale: At the same time, the Township is in need of a resource who is dedicated ADNOR TOWNSHI to seeking, applying for, and obtaining grants to help fund the various capital and operating investments the Township has planned for years to come. - Update: The Administration will continue to evaluate the needs of this position against current resources and attempt to fill the need internally.